How the Climate and Ecological Crisis affects Barn Owls

 But the climate emergency isn’t the only challenge.
 We are, as a planet, experiencing the 6th mass global extinction event.
 Previous extinction events were all natural in origin (as a result of a shift in the earth’s axis, volcanic eruptions or asteroid strikes for example).
 The current event however is as a direct result of man’s influence.
 As well as climate breakdown, changes in land and sea use for food production (particularly over-consumption of livestock), natural resources and development, exploitation of organisms, pollution, and alien and invasive species are all having significant impacts on the World’s biodiversity.

 In the last 50 years the human population has doubled, whilst wild animal populations have more than halved.
 In fact, species may be becoming extinct 100 to 1,000 times faster than they would without man’s influence, and the rate is increasing.
 An estimated one million species of animal and plant are now under threat of extinction.
+According to the 2019 State of Nature Report10, out of 8,431 species studied in Great Britain, 15% are at risk of extinction.

 But there’s still hope, as long as we take action now, both globally and independently.